arktisvogel/wooden-head-hsb-notifier/README.txt

 This shell script invokes curl in order to query the Hackerspace Bremen website.

 It processes the resulting JSON stream with the program jshon.

-Finally, it displays those lines which contain the string: open
+Next, it invokes tr in order to convert all curly-brace (open) characters into newline characters.
+Finally, it invokes grep in order to display any line which matches the pattern “/ST3/”.